glokta1/new-website/src/pages/posts/top-down-approach.md

 A top-down approach to learning can be succinctly summarized by the following quotes:

-> "Don't miss the forest for the trees."
+> Don't miss the forest for the trees.

-> _"You can't see the picture when you're inside the frame"_
+> You can't see the picture when you're inside the frame

-> _"Don't get lost in the weeds."_
+> Don't get lost in the weeds.

 <!-- {{<figure src="https://padaseva.in/wp-content/uploads/2019/12/elephant-blind-men.jpg" caption="Blind Elephant" width="80%" align="center">}} -->
 <!-- {{<figure src="https://padaseva.in/wp-content/uploads/2019/12/elephant-blind-men.jpg" caption="Blind Elephant" width="80%" align="center">}} -->